Kenwood Chef: Overview

 Kenneth Maynard Wood, with his friend Roger Laurence, began trading as Woodlau Industries Ltd in 1947.
 His aim was to produce luxury items that would quickly be seen as necessities.
 He began marketing a toaster (Model A100) and a food mixer with two beaters (Model A200).
 The original mixer marketed as "The Kenwood Electric Food Mixer", designed in 1947 was very similar (possibly too similar) to the Sunbeam Mixmaster Model 3, an American mixer made between 1936 and 1939, and he faced serious competition and possibly objection.
 He completely redesigned the mixer, which was then launched at the Ideal Home Exhibition in London in March 1950.
 This mixer was no longer just a mixer, as he had added several other functions, and so he called it the Kenwood Electric Chef.
 It sold for £19 10s.
 10d. (£19.54).

-Since it was first introduced the basic Kenwood Chef design has changed little, with most changes being cosmetic.
-The A700 was the first model, launched on the market at the 1950 Ideal Home Show, superseded by the A700D with minor cosmetic differences and internal updates.
+Since it was first introduced, the basic Kenwood Chef design has changed little with most changes being cosmetic.
+The A700 was the first model launched on the market in 1950 at the Ideal Home Show, then superseded by the A700D with minor cosmetic differences and internal updates.
 In 1960 the Chef was redesigned by Kenneth Grange as the familiarly shaped A701 series.
-This was introduced in white or cream with grey trim, which was superseded in 1963 by white and duck egg blue, and then in 1969 by white and dark blue.
+It was introduced in white or cream with grey trim, which was superseded in 1963 by white and duck egg blue, and then in 1969 by white and dark blue.
 Other standard and special versions of the A701 had different colours, mostly orange and brown, or light blue and dark blue..